 - Getting advice

-Students presently studying in, or intending to study in the Department of Biochemistry and Molecular Biology, should contact the following for advice about course planning and other course-related issues:
+Students presently studying in, or intending to study in the Department of Biochemistry and Pharmacology, should contact the following for advice about course planning and other course-related issues:

 Research Training Coordinator